BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - Leader (Citadel Guard)

-**ACTIVE/PASSIVE RULES**

-- **Horn of Gondor** `ACTIVE` - A war horn, where if Boromir is outnumbered in a Combat, you may ask your opponent to choose one of their models involved, who must take a Courage test.
+- **Horn of Gondor** `ACTIVE`

+A war horn, where if Boromir is outnumbered in a Combat, you may ask your opponent to choose one of their models involved, who must take a Courage test.
 If they fail, Boromir wins the Duel roll.

-- **The Banner of Minas Tirith** `PASSIVE` - A banner with a range of 6".
+- **The Banner of Minas Tirith** `PASSIVE`

+A banner with a range of 6".
 If a friendly Gondor Warrior model within range is involved in a Drawn Combat, and the Combat is tied at the Gondor Warriors' Fight value, they will automatically win (unless the enemy has the same special rule).
 Boromir does not suffer a -1 penalty in the Duel roll for carrying a banner.

-- **Son of Gondor** `ACTIVE` - In a turn in which he Charges, Boromir gains a +1 bonus To Wound when making Strikes.
+- **Son of Gondor** `ACTIVE`

+In a turn in which he Charges, Boromir gains a +1 bonus To Wound when making Strikes.

 </div>